Techniek-Nederland/techniek-nederland-formulieren/source/tutorials/authentication/index.rst

 refer to this IDP using the OAuth protocol.

 Third-party software needs a `client_id` and `client_secret` to use the Identity Service Provider.
-These credentials can be requested from Bart Molmans by sending an email to b.molmans@technieknederland.nl.
+These credentials can be requested from Remco van der Linden by sending an email to r.vanderlinden@TechniekNederland.nl.

 The following tutorials provide detailed instructions for enabling third-party software to allow users to log in and access Techniek Nederland's web services on their behalf.
 Additionally, the tutorials explain how to retrieve